-Decision Impact Stakeholder considerations Financial resources regulatory requirement The Board reviewed and approved the annual FCA regulatory capital requirements and the amount of capital and financial resources allocated to meet these requirements (see note 15 for amounts).
+Decision Impact Stakeholder considerations Financial resources regulatory requirement The Board reviewed and approved the annual FCA regulatory capital requirements and the amount of capital and financial resources allocated to meet these requirements (see note 14 for amounts).
 The Board also reviews and approves the annual budget which is used as part of the determination of the regulatory capital requirements.
-Dividends Holding sufficient capital to safeguard against risk and meet ongoing regulatory requirements is necessary for the immediate and long-term sustainability and success of the Company and underpins the business model.
+Holding sufficient capital to safeguard against risk and meet ongoing regulatory requirements is necessary for the immediate and long-term sustainability and success of the Company and underpins the business model.
 The Board has established a risk appetite in respect of the minimum capital and financial resources it determines to be acceptable for the Company to hold.
 Restricting and safeguarding appropriate amounts of capital is a fundamental consideration for all the Company's stakeholders.
 The Company seeks to ensure it has adequate levels of capital to protect against the risk of disruption to the provision of exchange services to customers or be able to wind down or restructure following a stress event, if necessary.
 The Company's approach to ensuring (i) capital held is sufficient, to ensure the Company is at all times able to comply with its regulatory obligation; and (ii) that it is robustly managed, contributes to overall market stability.
-The Board reviewed and approved a total of \$82.5 million in dividend distributions which were paid during the year, see note 21.
-The Board duly considered the Company's ongoing operational, capital, regulatory and legal requirements and incorporated adequate contingency for reasonably foreseeable future events in order to assess suitability of making a distribution.
+Dividends The Board reviewed and approved a total of \$90.5 million in dividend distributions which were paid during the year, see note 21.
+The Board duly considered the Company's ongoing operational, capital, regulatory and legal requirements and incorporated adequate contingency for reasonable foreseeable future events in order to assess suitability of making a distribution.
 These considerations included an assessment of any additional risks and potential financial and operational demands associated with the COVID-19 pandemic.
-At the time of each dividend declaration, there were no alternative uses of capital identified by the Company other than those already allocated for other principal decisions or the operations of the Company.
-The Board considered the dividends to be in the best interests of the Company having carefully considered the impact to all stakeholders based on the information provided by senior management at the time of each dividend.
-No single or combined stakeholder groups were left disadvantaged or lacking resources otherwise needed following the dividends declarations.
-The Company has not, has no plans, nor any reasonable expectation that it will access the COVID Corporate Financing Facility (CCFF) or any other COVID-19 related government liquidity facilities.
+The Company is not a public lender or liquidity provider and is not exposed to credit risk the same way Banks or insurance providers are that had their dividend payments restricted by regulators due to the COVID-19 pandemic.
+No alternative use of capital was identified as having been foregone in favour of the dividends paid as all financial resources and capital required for other principal decisions made had been provided for.
+The Board considered the dividends to be in the best interests of the Company having carefully considered the impact to all of its stakeholders based on the information provided by senior management at the time of each dividend.
+No single or combined stakeholder groups were left disadvantaged or lacking resources otherwise needed following the dividend declarations.
+The Company did not access the COVID Corporate Financing Facility (CCFF) and has not accessed and has no plans to, nor any reasonable expectation that it will, access any other COVID-19 related government liquidity facilities.